jebr/linux-scripts/ansible-setup/README.md

 | --ppk     | Create private and public key |
 | --copy    | Copy public key to host       |
 | --hosts   | Define hosts and test Ansible |

+# Finnaly

+After going through the installation and testing, the remote user still has to be added to the group sudo without a password.
+Go through the following steps to set this up.

+1. Create the group ansible

+`sudo groupadd ansible`

+2. Add the current user to the ansible group

+`sudo usermod -aG ansible $USER`

+3. Open /etc/sudoers

+`sudo visudo`

+4. Add the following line to the file

+`%ansible ALL=(ALL:ALL) NOPASSWD:ALL`

 # License